huynguyen7/Mutual-Exclusion-in-Distributed-Systems/README.md

 ## Summary
 - Unlike mutex in a shared memory (same OS), we can easily use a mutex (lock) object for Critical Section.
 In a distributed environment, we deal with mutual exclusion problem through nodes communications.
-- Mutual Exclusion problem in Distributed System are a complex problem and it is unsolvable in an fail-silent model (async system).
+- Mutual Exclusion problem in Distributed System are a complex problem and it is unsolvable in a fail-silent model (async system).
 There are two basic approaches in solving the problem: Token-based algorithms and Quorum-based algorithms.
-Specifically, Quorum-based algorithms are a more prefer choice for solving problem in async system.
+Specifically, Quorum-based algorithms are more prefer for solving problem in async system.

 ## System model